Armouring of a frictional interface by mechanical noise: Introduction

+Such quantity might be key in earthquakes.
+Large earthquakes can be followed by rapid aftershocks, presumably due to slow creep and thermal effects not captured by our model.
+However, in the earthquake cycle, faults can then present a reduction in activity consistent with the armouring effect we propose \cite{Marone1998a}.
+Indeed, earthquakes are acoustic waves which are clearly inertial objects.
+The presence of inertial is also clear in experiments on dry frictional interface, where acoustic emissions can be measured (e.g.~\cite{Passelegue2016a}).

 Our previous model \cite{deGeus2019} divided the interface in blocks whose mechanical response was given by a potential energy landscape that, as a function of slip, comprised a sequence of parabolic wells with equal curvature.
-We drew the widths $w$ of each well randomly from a Weibull distribution, such that its distribution $P_w(w) \sim w^k$ at small $k$.
+We drew the widths $w$ of each well randomly from a Weibull distribution, such that its distribution $P_w(w) \sim w^k$ at small $w$.
 We empirically found $\theta \simeq 2.5$ for $k = 1$ and $\theta \simeq 1.4$ for $k = 0.2$.

-Here we present a toy model for a region of space that stops moving at the end of a large slip event.
-In the most idealised view, we describe this region as a single particle that moves over a disordered potential energy landscape, and that slows down due to dissipation.
+Here, we present a toy model that captures the qualitative relationship between microscopic disorder and $\theta$ after a system-spanning slip event.
+This toy model assumes that regions of space (`blocks') do not interact during the last phase of a large slip event as the interface stops moving.
+Although elastic interactions between these blocks are well-known to be key to the dynamics of the frictional interface, here we show that even a simple block in a potential is unlikely to stop in a shallow well, an effect described by some critical exponent.
+In this most idealised view, we describe a region as a single particle that moves over a disordered potential energy landscape and that slows down due to dissipation.
 We model this potential energy landscape by a sequence of parabolic potentials that have equal curvature $\kappa$ but different widths taken from $P_w(w)$, with $w$ the width of a parabola.
-In this model, $x= \kappa w / 2$ and is thus proportional to the width of the well in which the particle stops.
-Below we prove that for such a model, $P(x) \sim x^{k + 2}$ if $P_w(w) \sim w^k$.
+In this model, $x$ is thus proportional to the width of the well in which the particle stops, i.e.~$x = \kappa w / 2$.
+Below we prove that for such a model, $P(x) \sim x^{k + 2}$ if $P_w(w) \sim w^k$ (at small argument in both cases).
 This result explains both why $\theta>0$ and why this exponent in non-universal, as it depends on $k$ that characterises the disorder.
-Although this prediction does not match quantitatively our previous observations, the agreement is already noticeable for such a simple model.
+Although this prediction naturally does not match our previous observations quantitatively\footnote{ As cited above: ``We empirically found $\theta \simeq 2.5$ for $k = 1$ and $\theta \simeq 1.4$ for $k = 0.2$''.
+Our toy model instead predicts $\theta \simeq 3$ for $k = 1$ and $\theta \simeq 2.2$ for $k = 0.2$. } (as we neglect elastic interactions), qualitative agreement is already noticeable for such a simple model.
 We support our argument with analytical proofs, and verify our conclusion numerically.
-The generality of our argument suggests that the presence of a non-trivial exponent $\theta$ may hold in other depinning systems, as long a inertia is present.
+The generality of our argument suggests that the presence of a non-trivial exponent $\theta$ may hold in other depinning systems, as long as inertia is present.